fmipp/py-fmipp/readme-setup.txt

 ----------------2.
 Linux: creating source distribution----------------
-NOTE: By default this works only on LINUX due to setup.py platform settings
+NOTE: By default this build works only on LINUX due to setup.py platform settings

 -------- requirements --------